INVERNO: Gestures

 Mixed media: Polaroid prints, printed cards, custom cardboard boxes, found artifacts, ecofacts, site-specific performance activations.

-Inverno: Gestures for Rising Waters is a work-in-process where the process itself is the work.
-Taking inspiration from Fluxus scores and prompts, and blending them with his own sense of immersive scenario-building, Tom Pearson is crafting a series of invitations and reveals that will welcome participants into acts of co-creation around themes of memory, environment, and activism.
-Focused on climate related issues, winter dormancy, and tidal patterns of the Veneto, the work situates itself in Venice during the Acqua alta (high water) and Carnevale seasons, where Tom will be an artist-in-residence at the Emily Harvey Foundation in February and March, 2026.
+In this multimedia series of prompts and performance, Tom Pearson explores the intersection of environmental vulnerability and the fluidity of human memory.
+By framing the relationship as one of hydraulic force, Pearson maps the flooding of physical landscapes onto the dissolution of the self.
+It is a work-in-process where the process itself is the work, taking inspiration from Fluxus scores and prompts, and blending them with immersive scenario-building.
+Focused on climate related issues, winter dormancy, and tidal patterns of the Veneto, the work situates itself first within Venice during the Acqua alta (high water) and Carnevale seasons, where Tom was an artist-in-residence at the Emily Harvey Foundation in February and March, 2026.